macziatko/OpenDoorProject/HowToGuide.md

     wrap: 72
 ---

-## Getting Started with the handbook using GitHub
+## Getting started with the handbook using GitHub

 Agape course is website that is hosted through GitHub, a web-based service for managing code and collaborating on projects.
 To start,